-Foodbank collections at the church building resume on 9th September.
+Foodbank collections at the church building resumed on 9th September 2020.

 However although the Islington Foodbank has now re-opened following lockdown it is not currently accepting donations of food - only cash donations for the purchase of food are being accepted (see their website for details).
 For the time being, therefore, any donations of food collected at the church building will be passed to the Hive Foodbank at St Mary's Church, Hornsey Rise.

 The church is a designated collection point for the Islington Foodbank.
 The building will be open each Wednesday evening between 6pm and 8pm for the receipt of donations.

 The foodbank is designed to help individuals and families in crisis through the provision of emergency food supplies.
 Local professional care-workers in the Islington area refer them, with a food voucher, to the foodbank centre where they are given their food supplies, a cup of coffee and help in finding other professionals who can help them out of their crisis.

 The foodbank also supports existing agencies working with the distressed and destitute by donating food in bulk.